Excel EDATE Function

 - months - Number of months before or after start_date.

-The EDATE function can add or subtract months from a date.
+The EDATE function can add or subtract whole months from a date.
 You can use EDATE to calculate expiration dates, contract dates, due dates, anniversary dates, retirement dates, and other dates in the future or past.
-Use a positive number for months to get a date in the future, and a negative number for dates in the past.
+The EDATE function takes two arguments: start_date and months.
+Start_date must be a valid Excel date.
+The months argument specifies how many months in the future or past to move – use a positive number to move forward in time, and a negative number to move back in time.

-To use EDATE with today's date, you can use the TODAY function.
+To use EDATE with today's date, you can combine it with the TODAY function.
 For example, to create a date exactly 6 months from today, you can use:

 To use the EDATE function to move by years, multiply by 12.
-For example, to move forward 24 months, you can use either of these formulas:
+For example, to move a date forward 2 years, you can use either of these formulas:

-The second form is handy when you already have years in another cell and want to convert to months inside EDATE.
+The second form is handy when you already have a value for years in another cell and want to convert to months inside EDATE.

 EDATE is clever about rolling "end of month" dates forwards or backwards, and will adjust year, month, and day values as necessary.
 For example EDATE will maintain the last day of month when a day is 31: